Bibliome/alvisnlp/docs/unused/Element-classifier-recipes.md

 -   `EXPR` is an expression that specifies the value of the attribute for a given example element.
-To compute the value of the attribute for a given element, AlvisNLP/ML evaluates `EXPR` with the element as the context element.
+To compute the value of the attribute for a given element, AlvisNLP evaluates `EXPR` with the element as the context element.
 The type of the evaluation depends on the type of the attribute: